mimanjh/426_final/README.md

 # Methods/Models
 We created a training set and a test set from the dataset in order to test various models and cross validations.
 We set **totalyearlycompensation** as our predictor variable and the rest of the dataset is set as dependent variables.
 We made our test size 25% of our train data set to create our models and perform cross validations. \
 We selected different statistical models such as linear regression, KNN, lasso, decision tree, naive bayes, and a random forest model to find which features most impacts the total yearly compensation an employee receives.
 We retrieved the **root-mean-square-error** (rmse) and the **cross validation** (cv) from the models that we have tested to compare model performances.
-The following are the results of our in-sample and cross validated results
+The following are the results of our in-sample and cross validated results:

-# Model Justification
 **Linear Model**: \
 In-sample RMSE:  < 0.01 \
 CV:  < 0.01